jwalaQ/QOSF-Mentorship-Task2/README.md

 # QOSF-Mentorship-Task2
-This repo holds my solution to Task 2 of the Screening Tasks for the QOSF Mentorship Program's second cohort
+This repo holds my solution to Task 2 of the Screening Tasks for the QOSF Mentorship Program's second cohort.

+Qiskit Version info
+import qiskit
+qiskit.__qiskit_version__
+{'qiskit-terra': '0.15.2',
+ 'qiskit-aer': '0.6.1',
+ 'qiskit-ignis': '0.4.0',
+ 'qiskit-ibmq-provider': '0.9.0',
+ 'qiskit-aqua': '0.7.5',
+ 'qiskit': '0.19.6'}

 TASK 2:
  Implement a circuit that returns |01> and |10> with equal probability (50% for each).